javaee/jms-spec/pages/JMSListener5.md

 However we decided to define three separate annotations.
 Discussion and reasons [https://java.net/projects/jms-spec/lists/users/archive/2015-11/message/14 here].
 </li></ul></ul>

 * <tt>@AutoAcknowledge</tt> or <tt>@DupsOKAcknowledge</tt> are used to specify the corresponding non-transactional acknowledgement mode.
 To use these modes the MDB must also be configured to use bean-managed transaction demarcation, such as using the class-level annotation <tt>@TransactionManagement(value=TransactionManagementType.BEAN)</tt>.
-The application server will be recommended to fail deployment if the user specifies <tt>@AutoAcknowledge</tt> or <tt>@DupsOKAcknowledge</tt> without also configuring bean-managed transaction demarcation.<p/>
+The application server will be recommended to fail deployment if the user specifies <tt>@AutoAcknowledge</tt> or <tt>@DupsOKAcknowledge</tt> without also configuring bean-managed transaction demarcation.
 ** The goal here is to prevent the user from setting <tt>@AutoAcknowledge</tt> or <tt>@DupsOKAcknowledge</tt> without realising that they also need to configure bean-managed transaction demarcation.
 Ideally the application server or resource adapter would be required to fail deployment if the user specifies <tt>@AutoAcknowledge</tt> or <tt>@DupsOKAcknowledge</tt> but leaves the MDB configured to use container-managed transactions.
 However there is no standard way for a resource adapter to find out whether bean-managed transaction demarcation has been configured, so this needs to be just a recommendation.
 ** This is different to classic JMS MDBs, where the EJB 3.2 spec suggests that if <tt>acknowledgeMode</tt> is set to <tt>Auto-acknowledge</tt> or <tt>Dups-ok-acknowledge</tt> but the MDB is configured to use container-managed transactions then the value of <tt>acknowledgeMode</tt> should be ignored.
 ** We considered whether <tt>@AutoAcknowledge</tt> and <tt>@DupsOKAcknowledge</tt> should force the MDB to use bean-managed transaction demarcation, irrespective of what has been configured.
 However since the way that transaction demarcation is configured is an old and long-established feature of EJBs we decided that it would be confusing and inconsistent to override it.